cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 - "What Monte Carlo samples are available?"
 objectives:
 - "To be able to navigate the CERN Open Data Portal's search tools"
-- "To be able to find what triggers and Monte Carlo datasets there are using these search tools"
+- "To be able to find what collision data and Monte Carlo datasets there are using these search tools"
 keypoints:
-- "The data are directed to different datasetsFor each dataset, the list of triggers is listed in the dataset record.
-You will learn more about them during the workshop. based on trigger decisions"
+- "The collision data are directed to different datasets based on trigger decisions"
-- "The Monte Carlo samples all have their own datasets"
+- "The Monte Carlo datasets contain a specific simulated physics process"
-- "Navigating the Open Data Portal is the right way to find out what is available"
 ---

 ## Data and triggers

-We make a distinction between *data* which comes from the real-life CMS detector and simulated *Monte Carlo* data.
+We make a distinction between *data* which come from the real-life CMS detector and simulated *Monte Carlo* data.
 In general, when we say *data*, we mean the real, CMS-detector-created data.

-The main data available is from what is known as **Run 1** and spans 2010-2012.
+The main data available are from what is known as **Run 1** and spans 2010-2012.
 The first batch of **Run 2** data from 2015 was released in 2021.
 These run periods can also be broken into **A**, **B**, **C**, and so-on, sub-periods and you may see that in some of the dataset names.